Running on Empty: A Strange Visit to the Pennsylvania Oil Sites

 Again and again, Drake’s attempts to drill for oil failed.
 He built a wooden oil derrick at great expense, among the first of its kind.
 Still nothing.
-He begged Bissell and Eveleth for more funding but they refused him.
-He ran out of money, went deeply into debt.
-The whole thing was beginning to look like a folly.
+He begged Bissell and Eveleth for more funding but they rebuffed him.
+He ran out of money, went into debt.
+The whole thing was beginning to look like a mistake.
 And then on August 27, 1859 the world shifted on its axis.
 Oil blew from the bottom of the well.
 The oil industry was born.

 Mad for Drilling

 My first stop was the town of Franklin.
-My Rand McNally showed that the Venango County Museum was located there.
+The map showed the Venango County Museum located there.
 I rolled into what proved to be a classic American small town with a village green and a Victorian courthouse.
 Red brick buildings lined Main Street with striped awnings and doors that jingled as you went in.

 I stopped at a historical marker in front of a cream-colored brick building.
 This was the site of the Galena-Signal Oil Company.
-Here in 1865 they had developed the process of making lubricant oil.
+Here in 1865 they developed a process for making lubricant oil.
 Eventually it became Valvoline.
-Today the building stood empty and had a FOR LEASE sign out front.
-There were no other tourists around.
+Today the building stood empty and had a FOR LEASE sign in front of it.
+There were no tourists around.

 Oil City and it’s Slick Claim to Fame